spacetelescope/imexam/docs/imexam/current_capability.rst

 **readcursor**\ ():
-    Returns image coordinate postion and key pressed as a tuple of the for float(x), float(y), str(key).
+    Returns image coordinate position and key pressed as a tuple of the for float(x), float(y), str(key).

     ::